ramazanemreosmanoglu/observableprops/README.md

 # observableprops

-Just a simple utility for automatically creating class properties and adding observers to it.
+Just a simple utility to automatically create class properties and adding observers to it.

 ## Example Usage